-1. Grace without truth is shallow and sentimental.
-But on the other hand...

-2. Truth without grace is harsh and legalistic.
+Grace and truth work together.
+Both are vital.
+Grace without truth is shallow and sentimental.
+But on the other hand, truth without grace is harsh and legalistic.
 In his book, The Grace and Truth Paradox (which I highly recommend), Randy Alcorn talks about this need for balance: